1.

 originally described by Johann Friedrich Gmelin in 1789 based

 endemic then.
-It occurs in pairs or groups and can be often
+It occurs in pairs or groups and at times can be

 26. Yellow-eared